 “It’s because of data collection and analysis that we understand there is unevenness in the spread and impacts of COVID, demographically and geographically,” Brail says.
 “But there are also increasingly new sources of data, often collected digitally through private-sector activities, that can be tapped creatively to identify patterns and inform problem solving.”

 There’s just one problem: for a smart city to function the way advocates imagine it can, its citizens must be able to access — and afford — broadband internet.
 Brail points out that municipal programs that provide low-income households with low-cost internet allow those people to access education, work and community.
-But “there is no single, simple solution,” she concedes, characterizing those programs, like the Toronto Public Library’s mobile Wi-Fi hotspot service, which allows cardholders to borrow one of 30 portable hotspots for up to seven days, or universities that loan students modems or provide bursaries to cover high-speed internet, as stop-gaps.
+But “there is no single, simple solution,” she concedes, characterizing those programs, like the Toronto Public Library’s mobile Wi-Fi hotspot service, which offers 1,000 portable hotspots for six months, or universities that loan students modems or provide bursaries to cover high-speed internet, as stop-gaps.
 Any real improvement will require a range of supports from government, public institutions and the private sector.

 And it’s not just about the internet itself; it’s also creating an environment where all citizens feel empowered and engaged.
 This need has become even more pressing during the pandemic.